The Common Black College Application: Step-by-Step Guide

 The certification page allows you to certify that every information you submit is accurate.
 You must tick the ‘I agree ‘ box for each of the four affirmations.
 Failure to do so may mean you are not ready to submit your applications.

 Meanwhile, you will find these questions just above the certifications.
-You must tell the truth by choosing either yes, or no.
+You must answer the questions honestly by choosing either yes or no.

 • Have you ever been suspended from school?